-Mr. Schneider, Executive Vice President-Corporate and Business Development, is responsible for revenue generation efforts, customer relations, strategic growth initiatives and positioning, and market execution.
+Mr. Schneider, Executive Vice President, is responsible for revenue generation efforts, customer relations, strategic growth initiatives and positioning, and market execution.
 As the Company's highest ranking officer with a direct responsibility for sales, Mr. Schneider has received each year since 2004 a commission, payable monthly, equal to 0.5% of the Company's gross profit from sales of software systems and hardware to both new and existing customers of the Company during such year.
 Additionally, Mr. Schneider has received each year since 2004 a commission, payable monthly, equal to 1.0% of the Company's revenues from the first two years of billing on contracts entered into for business management, consulting and managed IT services.
 Commissions from sales of software and hardware become payable at the time of completion of the installation of the applicable hardware and/or software.
 Commissions from sales of business management, consulting and managed IT services become payable at the time that the Company recognizes revenue from such sales under generally accepted accounting principles ("GAAP").
 There are no threshold, target or maximum amounts or quotas established for the calculation of commissions due to Mr. Schneider.

 Mr. Rosser, Senior Vice President-Sales, is responsible for overseeing all of the Company's sales and marketing efforts.
 As the Company's second highest ranking officer with a direct responsibility for sales, Mr. Rosser has received each year since 2006 a commission, payable monthly, equal to 1.0% of the Company's gross profit from sales of software systems and hardware to new customers of the Company during such year.
 Such commission rate increases to 1.5% on gross profit exceeding \$14,000,000 in a year (which threshold was increased as of February 1, 2013 to \$16,475,704).
 Mr. Rosser has also received since 2006 a commission, payable monthly, equal to 0.5% of the Company's gross profit from sales of software systems and hardware to existing customers.
-Additionally, Mr. Rosser has received each year since 2006 a commission, payable monthly, equal to 1.0% of the Company's revenues from the first two years of billing on contracts entered into for business management, consulting and managed IT services.
+Additionally, Mr. Rosser has received each year since 2006 a commission, payable monthly, equal to 0.5% of the Company's gross profit from sales of software systems and hardware to existing customers.
+Additionally, Mr. Rosser has received each year since 2006 a commission, payable monthly, equal to 1.0% of the first two years of billing on contracts entered into for business management, consulting and managed IT services.
 Commissions from sales of software and hardware become payable at the time of completion of the installation of the applicable hardware and/or software.
 Commissions from sales of business management, consulting and managed IT services become payable at the time that the Company recognizes revenue from such sales under GAAP.
-Other than for the potential increase in commission rate (from 1.0% to 1.5%) on gross profit from sales of software and hardware to new customers, there are no threshold, target or maximum amounts or quotas established for the calculation of commissions due to Mr. Rosser.
+Other than for the potential increase in commission rate (from 1.0% to 1.5%) on gross profit from sales of software to new customers, there are no threshold, target or maximum amounts or quotas established for the calculation of commissions due to Mr. Rosser.